Family Therapy

 Takeaway

 Family therapy can benefit various individuals, including those of a chosen family.
-If you have questions about the modalities mentioned above or want to learn how a therapist can personally support you, reach out to a marriage and family therapist in your location or online for further guidance and support.
+If you have questions about the modalities mentioned above or want to learn how a counselor can personally support you, reach out to a marriage and family therapist in your location or online for further guidance and support.
 You can also find out more about family therapists, mental health, and marriage and family therapy by reviewing the resources offered by the American Association for Marriage and Family Therapy.
 If desired, online individual therapy can be a powerful tool in resolving family conflicts.

 Explore mental health and healing in therapy